BlutLucifugeKrieger/Three-array-search-algorithms/README.md

  ## How to use this repository?

-  * First clone this repository and run the main.py file.
+  * First clone this repository and install the requirements.txt.

+       -> For clone this repository use: git clone
+  * Second, run the main.py file

   **Then, you should got this:**